sarahdini-design/ontario-ed-performance-analysis/docs/data-notes.md

 A persistent performance gap was defined as a corporation having a P90 wait time above its annual hospital peer-group median in at least **4 of the 5 fiscal years**.

-For the admitted-patient ED stay indicator, all corporations had complete five-year data, so the classification was based on the full five-year period.
+For the admitted-patient ED stay indicator, all corporations had complete five-year data, so a persistent gap required performance above the annual peer-group median in at least 4 of the 5 years.

 For the initial physician assessment indicator, some P90 values were suppressed.
-A corporation was classified only when at least **4 years of usable data** were available.
-If fewer than 4 years were available, the result was marked as **Insufficient data**.
+A corporation needed at least **4 years of usable data** to be classified.
+A persistent gap was assigned when the corporation was above its annual peer-group median in at least 4 available years.
+Corporations with fewer than 4 usable years were marked as **Insufficient data**.

 This definition was created for this analysis to separate a repeated pattern from a one-year or short-term gap.
 It is an analytical rule used in this project and should not be interpreted as CIHI's official performance classification methodology.

 ### Persistent Performance Gaps by Hospital Peer Group

-To check whether persistent performance gaps were concentrated in particular types of hospitals, corporations were grouped by `hospital_peer_group` and their five-year `performance_gap_pattern`.
+To see whether persistent performance gaps were concentrated in particular hospital peer groups, corporations were grouped by `hospital_peer_group` and their five-year `performance_gap_pattern`.

 Because the analysis-ready table contains one row per corporation per fiscal year, each corporation was first reduced to a single corporation-level record before counting patterns by peer group.
 Percentages were calculated within each peer group rather than using raw counts alone, since the number of corporations differs between groups.